Where does our curriculum come from?

 We deliver a curriculum saturated with quality children’s texts and will foster a true love of stories in all our children.

 Widening the experiences for our children is fundamental to us at Pinewood - including the outdoors, visits and visitors in all our topics.
 This includes planning a visit and a visitor into school (at least) for each topic.
-Planning a residential trip for Year 2s to build confidence, independence and co-operation.
+Also planning a residential trip for Year 2s to build confidence, independence and co-operation.

 We are committed to the arts at Pinewood.
 We are continually developing our arts provision and are now currently working towards the arts mark.
 We also value speaking and listening, drama and performance as part of our curriculum.
 We encourage children to take risks and to challenge themselves demonstrating their talents in Christmas plays, assemblies and talent shows.